stubma/cocos2dx-classical/README.md

 * CCAnimate supports CCScale9Sprite
 * fix CCDrawNode render bug
 * CCClippingNode supports dynamic position, and scale
+* you can add a ```cocos2d.x.texture.custom_pixel_format``` key in config.plist which value is a dictionary. use image file name as item key and pixel format string as item value so that you can use a different pixel format when loading that image
 * Lua related
 	* quick 3.x binding generator is migrated and renamed to autolua.
 Engine lua binding is completely generated.
 If you want to re-generate it, you can execute ```./autolua.py cocos2dx.conf``` in autolua folder
 	* lua and luajit are both precompiled, by default we use luajit. if you want to use lua, you can modify scripting/lua/Android.mk(for android) or cocos2dx/proj.ios/cocos2dx.xcodeproj(for ios)